pivotal/docs-platform-automation/docs/how-to-guides/installing-opsman.md

 Our first task within the job should be [`download-product`][download-product].
 It has an additional required input;
-we need the `config` file `download-product` uses to talk to Pivnet.
+we need the `config` file `download-product` uses to talk to VMware Tanzu Network.

 We'll write that file and make it available as a resource in a moment, for now, we'll just `get` it